robin-rpr/calos/doc/faq.rst

 "storage directory seems invalid"
 ---------------------------------

-Charliecloud uses its *storage directory* (:code:`/var/lib/clearly` by default) for various internal uses.
-As such, Charliecloud needs complete control over this directory’s contents.
+Clearly uses its *storage directory* (:code:`/var/lib/clearly` by default) for various internal uses.
+As such, Clearly needs complete control over this directory’s contents.
 This error happens when the storage directory exists but its contents do not match what’s expected, including if it’s an empty directory, which is to protect against using common temporary directories like :code:`/tmp` or :code:`/var/tmp` as the storage directory.

-Let Charliecloud create the storage directory.
+Let Clearly create the storage directory.
 For example, if you want to use :code:`/big/containers/$USER/charlie` for the storage directory (e.g., by setting :code:`CLEARLY_IMAGE_STORAGE`), ensure :code:`/big/containers/$USER` exists but do not create the final directory :code:`charlie`.